pkutaj/pkutaj.github.io/_posts/2020-01-23-JS-object-notation.md

 ---
 layout: post
-title: JS > dot vs bracket notation
+title: JavaScript > dot vs bracket notation
 ---
 ## the case
 the question is the difference between dot and bracket object notation in JS